david-ewan-campbell/david-ewan-campbell/README.md

 Here are some ideas to get you started:
 -->

-- 🔭  I’m currently working on... consolidating the Makers course materials, especially front-end applications using Javascript, HTML & CSS.
+- 🔭  I’m currently working on... consolidating the Makers course materials, especially front-end applications using Javascript & Ruby, HTML & CSS and working on code solutions/methods and building apps incrementally with TDD.

 - 🌱  I’m currently studying...
 The Odin Project as part of my consolidation.